serhii-bilyk/esp-socket/README.md

 ESP started a HTTP server which you can find in `http_server` folder.
 Please be aware that you should be connected to the same WiFi.
 After server is started you can go to an IP which you can find in logs

 `network config: ('192.168.0.104', '255.255.255.0')`

+In `public` folder you will find an html document which is served